Prophet Moses is a central figure in the sacred texts of Judaism, Christianity and Islam.

-In the year of Moses’ birth the new born sons of the Children of Israel were routinely put to death.
-Egyptian thugs roamed the streets alert for the sounds of a newborn’s cry.
+In the year of Moses’ birth, the new born sons of the Children of Israel were routinely put to death.
+Egyptian thugs roamed the streets alert for the sounds of a new-born’s cry.

-Anyone who has held a child in their arms knows the fear that must have been choking the Children of Israel yet in this palpable situation Moses’ mother wrapped her new born baby securely and set him afloat in the Nile river.
+Anyone who has held a child in their arms knows the fear that must have been choking the Children of Israel, yet in this palpable situation Moses’ mother wrapped her new-born baby securely and set him afloat in the Nile river.

 The first lesson we learn is that when everything around you seems intent on stealing your well-being, put your trust in God and ask yourself how He would want you to behave.
-Moses’ mother trusted and soon her son was safely backed in her arms.
+Moses’ mother trusted and soon her son was safely back in her arms.

-Human beings plan and scheme but God’s plan always takes precedence.
-In the biblical version, Moses is welcomed into the royal household by Pharaoh’s daughter but Quran tells us that it was his childless wife Asiya.
+Human beings plan and scheme, but God’s plan always takes precedence.
+In the biblical version, Moses is welcomed into the royal household by Pharaoh’s daughter, but Quran tells us that it was his childless wife Asiya.